AdobeDocs/campaign-web.en/help/v8/workflows/activities/scheduler.md

 >[!NOTE]
 >
->If you want to start the workflow right away, you can click the **Execute pending task** in the Scheduler's top action bar.
+>If you want to start the workflow right away, you can click the **Execute pending task** in the scheduler's top action bar.
 This button is only available when you have started the workflow.

 Notes: